music-suite/music-suite/docs/src/User-Guide.md

 TODO works for any `Typeable` `Monoid`.

-TODO Use more specicif wrappers to preserve `Transformable`, `Reversible` etc.
+TODO Use more specicif wrappers to preserve `Transformable`

 @[HasMeta]